kaloyan-marinov/python-decorators/README.md

 3. The "Decorators: A Powerful Weapon in Your Python Arsenal" talk by Colton Myers, which can be found at https://speakerdeck.com/pycon2014/decorators-a-powerful-weapon-in-your-python-arsenal-by-colton-myers?slide=10

 4. `anthonywritescode`'s video called "python: decorating a class (intermediate) anthony explains #194", which can be found at https://www.youtube.com/watch?v=xwsgV3yAtmw

+5. `ArjanCodes`'s video called "If you're not using Python DATA CLASSES yet, you should 🚀", which can be found at https://www.youtube.com/watch?v=vRVVyl9uaZc